dodgymike/hackrf-wiki/FAQ.md

 ```
 -2, -1, 1, 6, 8, 9, 8, 6, 1, -1, -2, -1, 1, 6, 8, 9, 8, 6, 1, -1, -2, -1, 1, 6, 8, 9, 8, 6, 1, -1
 ```
 This periodic signal contains a strong sinusoidal component spanning from -2 to 9.
 If you were to plot the spectrum of this signal, you would see one spike at the frequency of this sinusoid and a second spike at 0 Hz (DC).
-If the signal were centered around 0, there would be no DC offset.
+If the signal spanned from values -2 to 2 (centered around zero), there would be no DC offset.
 Since it is centered around 3.5 (the number midway between -2 and 9), there is a DC component.

 Samples produced by HackRF are measurements of radio waveforms, but the measurement method is prone to a DC bias introduced by HackRF.
 It's an artifact of the measurement system, not an indication of a received radio signal.
 DC offset is not unique to HackRF; it is common to all quadrature sampling systems.